Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Results

 Similar to removal attacks, forged samples cannot be visually distinguished from their original counterparts, maintaining an LPIPS $<0.05$ and PSNR $>35$ dB across all forged samples (see Tables~\ref{tab:forgery_attacks_lpips}, \ref{tab:forgery_attacks_psnr} in Appendix~\ref{apx:image_quality}).
-It is important to note that higher ASR for forgery and removal could be achieved if the adversary relaxed our strict $\ell_{\infty}$ bound constraints, as explained in Appendix~\ref{apx:hyperparameters}.
+It is important to note that even higher ASRs for both forgery and removal are feasible if the adversary relaxes the constraint on image quality ($\ell_{\infty}$ bound), as explained in Appendix~\ref{apx:hyperparameters}.

 Recall that we discarded B2 attack strategies from the forgery attack evaluation because they lack specificity to embed a targeted model fingerprint into the forged sample.
 For the remaining attacks, we observe trends similar to those in the removal evaluation.
 As with removal, white-box settings tend to outperform B1 strategies, with W1 consistently achieving the highest ASRs.
 In contrast, ASR variance for McCloskey18 is relatively lower than in removal attacks, while Qian20 now exhibits the highest variance.
-This indicates that while the objectives of removal and forgery are similar, they are not perfectly complementary---a finding that motivates a deeper investigation of their relationship.
+This finding indicates that while the objectives of removal and forgery are similar, they are not perfectly complementary, and motivates a deeper investigation of the relationship between removal and forgery.